How To Read Contact Prescription

 Whether you just completed your contact lens exam and are ready to order, or if you’re just curious about what the numbers mean, this guide can help you read your contact lens prescription.

 A paper copy of your contact prescription will typically be provided at the end of your annual contact lens fitting in the US.
 It is important to go to your eye doctor every year to ensure that your eyes are still suitable for contact lenses.
 Contact lenses are medical devices, even ones with no prescription, and an improper fit can lead to infections, swelling, and pain.
 Old or expired prescriptions do not ensure that you get the best vision and most comfort out of your lenses.
-See the best-ranked contact lenses here.

 Different types of contact lenses (astigmatism, multifocal, etc.) will have different prescription components.
 A couple of examples are listed below, and we will go through each element and break down its meaning.